Social Media: | Twitter, | LinkedIn,

 4) The development of innovative uses of biological records, aimed at maximising the value of these data for a number of stakeholders, including and policy makers, recording societies and the academic research community.
 Research here is focussed on developing novel modelling approaches alongside interesting data visualisations.
 For a recent example see CEHcraft, a project where I converted real world spatial landscape datasets into Minecraft worlds, using a combination of custom-built Python and R scripts.
 CEHcraft was well-received at numerous public events where users explored the worlds using virtual reality headsets (Oculus).

-- 2013 – Present: Data Scientist, Centre for Ecology & Hydrology
+- 2013 – Present: Quantitative Ecologist, Centre for Ecology & Hydrology

 - 2009 – 2013: PhD, Understanding drivers of species distribution change (Imperial College London)